Vauxhall, Liverpool: History

 Scotland Road was created in the 1770s as a turnpike road to Preston via Walton and Burscough.
 It became part of a stagecoach route to Scotland, hence its name.
 It was partly widened in 1803 and streets of working-class housing laid out either side as Liverpool expanded.
 Many were demolished as slums in the 1930s, to be replaced with corporation flats.
 In the mid-19th century as destitute, starving Irish immigrants flooded into the area particularly during the Great Famine, Scotland Road had become densely overcrowded, this with people living in courts and cellars in appalling conditions with poverty and sickness worse than anywhere in the country.

+The crypt of St Anthony's Church on Scotland Road contains the remains of around 2000 men, women and children who escaped Ireland to Liverpool during the Great Famine but later died during the Cholera and Typhus epidemics of 1847.

 Eldon Grove (now Grade II listed) was built as model housing as part of a labourers' village and was officially opened by the Countess of Derby in 1912.

 In Victorian times the area had over 200 public houses, mostly now gone.
 What is now Vauxhall was historically within the boundaries of old Liverpool before further expansion took in the nearby townships of Everton (1835) and Kirkdale (1860s).

 Scotland Road was the centre of working class life in north Liverpool.
 Home to most of Liverpool's migrant communities, Scotland Road was almost "a city within a city but by far the largest community was Irish Catholic following a massive influx of refugees fleeing the famine of 1847/48 It was a place close to both the back end of the city centre and the docks.
 It could be a place of both romantic nostalgia and brutal hardship.
 Community was at the centre of Scotland Road and a shared distinctly Liverpool -Irish identity evolved through the nineteenth and early twentieth century.

 Urban clearance and the construction of the Wallasey Tunnel in the 1960s and '70s led to a shift in population of the area to various parts of the city such as Kirkby, Croxteth, Norris Green, Fazakerley, Huyton, Stockbridge Village to new modern housing, leaving Scotland Road in a state of steady decline.
 Demolition particularly around the north end of Scotland Road continued in the 1980s and beyond.